TRUMP x LEO! (Or, the Shape of a Manufactured Squabble)

 Psyops to Reality: How the Sacraments Break the Spell

-When such spectacles emerge with this level of symmetry, the thoughtful observer should hesitate, because what is being offered by the same media all of us know is anti-Christic is never—not ever—the full picture.
-What is being offered is a Hobson’s Choice, a false dilemma masquerading as a real, organic conflict about which we’re absolutely obligated to have an opinion, where one may choose freely—so long as the choice remains within the carefully curated tribes presented by the algorithm.
-This is how the modern mind has been trained, slowly and insidiously, to accept the unseen limitations on online discussion as freedom, becoming comfortably numb to the deeper possibilities that never quite make it to the surface.
+When such spectacles emerge with this level of symmetry, the thoughtful observer should hesitate, because what is being offered by the same media all of us know is anti-Christic is neverโnot everโthe full picture.
+What is being offered is a Hobsonโs Choice, a false dilemma masquerading as a real, organic conflict (about which weโre absolutely obligated to have an opinion), where one may choose freely (so long as the choice remains within the carefully curated tribes presented by the algorithm).
+This is how the modern mind has been trained, slowly and nefariously, to gleefully accept the unseen limitations on online discussion as freedom, going comfortably numb to the deeper possibilities that never quite make the cut.

 That is brainwashing, and it is good counsel that we stop and ask God if we are under the spell.

 I do that numerous times every day.
-Indeed, I don’t even write on most of the things I am finding about Leo.
+Indeed, I donโt even write on most of the things I am finding about Leo, Church elections, and Church law.
 Not yet.

-Nothing about this is new.
+This brainwashing isnโt newโand we all know this.
 If a dummy like me has been seeing and writing on it for so long, think about what else is true that none of us knows.
-Indeed, this is the same false dialectic that has echoed through history, including in the warnings surrounding the errors of “Russia” spoken of at Fatima in 1917, which were never merely geopolitical or exclusively Catholic, but metaphysical—errors that rely on the manipulation of oppositions to produce a desired synthesis in the public’s mind.
-This is called the Hegelian Dialectic, another societal concept I have explored at length.
+Indeed, this binary trap is the same false dialectic that has echoed through history, including in the warnings surrounding the errors of โRussiaโ spoken of at Fatima in 1917, which were never merely geopolitical or exclusively Catholic, but metaphysical and apocalypticโerrors that rely on the manipulation of oppositions to produce a desired synthesis in the publicโs mind.
+This is called the Hegelian Dialectic, another societal concept we have explored together at length.

 Thesis-Antithesis-Synthesis.